 PERS Plan 2 and Plan 3 provide disability benefits.
 There is no minimum amount of service credit required for eligibility.
-The Plan 2 monthly benefit amount is two percent of the AFC per year of service.
+The Plan 2 monthly benefit amount is 2 percent of the AFC per year of service.
 For Plan 3, the monthly benefit amount is 1 percent of the AFC per year of service.
 These disability benefit amounts are actuarially reduced for each year that the member's age is less than 65, and to reflect the choice of a survivor option.
-There is no cap on years of service credit, and a cost-of-living allowance is granted (based on the Consumer Price Index) capped at three percent annually.
+There is no cap on years of service credit, and a cost-of-living allowance is granted (based on the Consumer Price Index) capped at 3 percent annually.

 PERS Plan 2 and Plan 3 members may have up to ten years of interruptive military service credit; five years at no cost and five years that may be purchased by paying the required contributions.

-Effective July 24, 2005, a member who becomes totally incapacitated for continued employment while serving the uniformed services, or a surviving spouse or eligible children, may apply for interruptive military service credit.
-Additionally, PERS Plan 2 and Plan 3 members can also purchase up to 24 months of service credit lost because of an on-the-job injury.
+PERS Plan 2 and Plan 3 members who becomes totally incapacitated for continued employment while serving the uniformed services, or a surviving spouse or eligible child(ren), may request interruptive military service credit.

+PERS Plan 2 and Plan 3 members can purchase up to 24 months of service credit lost because of an on-the-job injury.